CybexDex/RomeAPI/README.md

  Fetch the list of all available markets from an exchange and returns an array of markets (objects with properties such as asset_pair, base, quote etc.).
 Some exchanges do not have means for obtaining a list of markets via their online API.
 For those, the list of markets is hardcoded.

 ### load_markets ([reload]):
  Return the list of markets as an object indexed by asset_pair and caches it with the exchange instance.
-Returns cached markets if loaded already, unless the reload = true flag is forced.
+Return the cached markets if loaded already, unless the reload = true flag is forced.

 ### fetch_order_book(asset_pair[, limit = undefined[, params = {}]]):